optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 A user can either select one of the algorithms (lowercase) directly or filter further by selecting a category (CamelCase).
 This would look as follows:

-The user types `em.algorithms.GradientFree.` and autocomplete shows
+The user types `om.algorithms.GradientFree.` and autocomplete shows

 |              |
 | ------------ |